 £75 Per session EMDR (these are 90 minutes each and may need to be longer on some occasions due to complexity of presentations).
 The price will stay at £75 if this did occur.

-All session fees are to be paid cash on the day or by bank transfer prior to the appointment.
+All session fees are to be paid cash on the day or by bank transfer or Paypal prior to the appointment.

 How will treatment proceed ?